AkifumiSato/spyder-gateway/README.md

 });
 ```

-### api directory
+### api mock directory
-If the handler file path is `/hoge/fuga.ts`, the mock API URL path will be `http://localhost:6007/hoge/fuga`
+If the handler file path is `/hoge/fuga.ts`, the mock API URL path will be `http://localhost:6007/hoge/fuga`.

 ```typescript
 export const sleep = (ms: number) => new Promise((resolve) => setTimeout(resolve, ms));